echronos/echronos/pm/reviews/simplify_system_test_discovery/Sebastian_Holzapfel.0.md

      # importing <>TestCase would make the unittest framework to pick it up as a test case

 I'm not sure exactly what this is supposed to mean, looks like a typo.

+[stg: rephrased the comment to hopefully make more sense.]